-Bluma Katz With Boris Katz
+Bluma Katz

-This is me photographed with my brother Boris Katz.
-This photo was taken in Mogilyov-Podolskiy in 1960.
+This is me at my work place at the quality assurance laboratory of the agricultural machine building plant.
+This photo was taken in 1985 in Mogilyov-Podolskiy.

 In 1946 I went to teach at the agricultural courses in Mogilyov-Podolskiy.
 I worked there for a year.
 I got along well with my colleagues and students.
 I faced no anti-Semitism.
 I got married in 1949.
 Our neighbor had a relative in Chernovtsy, regional town of Bukovina [650 km from Kiev] who was single.
 She told me about him.
 When he visited her, she introduced him to me.
 Somehow the wedding arrangements were expedited and I didn't even have time to learn more about my husband.
 Later I understood why his family was in such hurry.
 I don't want to talk about this period of my life.
 I don't even want to pronounce the name of my first husband.
 He turned out to be mentally retarded, but nobody ever mentioned this to me before the wedding.
 We had a short civil ceremony in the registry office, a small dinner party for the closest relatives in the evening and left for Chernovtsy.
 Chernovtsy seemed a real European town to me.
 It was a very cozy and clean town with wide streets.
 Chernovtsy was a Jewish town: before the war the Jewish population constituted about 60% of the total population.
 There were fewer left after the war: some perished and the others moved to Romania and Palestine.
 However, many Jews stayed: they spoke Yiddish in the streets, synagogues operated and there was a Jewish Theater.
 I went to all performances.
 I liked the surrounding of reserved, polite and well-dressed people.
 I went to work as an agronomist to the kolkhoz in Novoselitsy village near Chernovtsy.
 Commuted to work by bus.
 My husband and I lived several years together being absolute strangers to one another.
 I divorced him and the management of the kolkhoz submitted a solicitation to the executive committee for providing lodging to me.
 I received a small room in a shared apartment.
 I was happy to have a place to live.